 Tax Policy and the Economy

-An NBER conference on Tax Policy and the Economy took place in Washington DC on September 27.
-Research Associate Robert A. Moffitt of Johns Hopkins University organized the meeting.
+An NBER conference on Tax Policy and the Economy took place online September 24.
+Research Associate Robert A. Moffitt of Johns Hopkins University organized the meeting, sponsored by the Harry and Lynde Bradley Foundation.
 These researchers' papers were presented and discussed:

-Alan J. Auerbach, University of California, Berkeley and NBER
+Youssef Benzarti, University of California, Santa Barbara and NBER

 Estimating the Costs of Filing Tax Returns and the Potential Savings from Policies Aimed at Reducing These Costs

 Mark Duggan and Gopi Shah Goda, Stanford University and NBER, and Gina Li, Stanford University

 The Effects of the Affordable Care Act on the Near Elderly: Evidence on Health Insurance Coverage and Labor Market Outcomes

 The Affordable Care Act (ACA) not only changed the landscape of health insurance coverage in the United States, but also affected the relationship between working decisions and health insurance.
 In this paper, Duggan, Goda, and Li estimate the impact of the ACA on the near-elderly (ages 60-64) in the five years after the implementation of its key provisions in early 2014.
 The researchers exploit variation across geographic areas in the pre-existing level of uninsurance and use 65-69 year olds, whose insurance coverage was unaffected by the ACA, as a within-region control group.
 Their findings indicate that the ACA increased health insurance coverage among the near elderly by 4.2 percentage points and reduced their labor force participation rate by 0.6 percentage points.